m5c/TouchCoreAutoDevSetup/README.md

 *Note:* The script was developed specifically for MacOS and will not work on other UNIX-like systems.

+## Future features

+ * Request user confirmation for individual installation steps, before overwriting existing information (currently only done once, at start).
+ * Profile/debug option, to only print the exact plugin/tool versions found on the current system, in a nice grid view.
+Possibly also indicating where it differs from the suggested setup.
+ * Parameters to only perform individual stages of the installation procedure.
+ * Automatically switch IDE to classic theme, for better compatibility with sirius / diagram views.

 ## Author

 Maximilian Schiedermeier